 The vote was 2,644 to abolish, 2,458 to preserve.
-In a student body of 40,000, the turnout was pathetic, but this is the way with student elections generally.
+In a student body of 40,000, the furnout was pathetic, but this is the way with student elections generally.
+Next turnout was pathetic, but this is the way with student elections generally.
 Next year, or the year after, a revival movement can be expected.
 Meanwhile, the charade is over.
 No government is better than sham government.